HotChieh/BDRNet/README.md

 # sakwnet
-This is the official reimplementation code for SAKWNet.
+This is the official implementation code for SAKWNet.

 The whole code will be public soon.